TodePond/TodePondDotCom/wikiblogarden/blending/everything/saying/yes/readme.md

 ## Saying yes to everything

 I can say yes to any [pronoun](https://www.todepond.com/pronouns/) and [name](https://www.todepond.com/wikiblogarden/my-name/) and [loo](https://www.todepond.com/wikiblogarden/health/loo-lu/).
-And to me this represents a resistance of the heteronormative society that we live in.
+And to me this represents a resistance of the heteronormative society we live in.
 To me it represents gender fluidity and freedom.

 ## Saying yes to everything